Registration and Academic Status

 An official withdrawal from the university will result when a student drops all in progress and courses not yet started in a particular term.
 A student who withdraws from the university before the completion of a semester or summer term is required to comply with the official withdrawal procedure.
 This process is initiated by submitting a request through the Student Withdrawal channel on the My Record tab in the Howdy portal.
 Students may not withdraw after the Q-drop deadline.
 The student’s dean will retain the authority to support a student withdrawal after the deadline.

-If a student is enrolled in one or more inter/intra-session ("minimesters") or summer terms and chooses to withdraw, all current and future in progress courses for the entire semester will be dropped.
+If a student is enrolled in one or more inter/intra-session ("minimesters") or summer sessions and chooses to withdraw, all current and future in progress courses for the entire semester will be dropped.
 The student will be ineligible to register for courses for the remainder of that semester.

 For university policy regarding withdrawal, see the Texas A&M University Student Rules.